SonarSource/sonarlint-vscode/README.md

         }
     }

 Configuring a project binding at the workspace level mutes **Won’t Fix** and **False Positive** issues in any of the project's sub-folders added to the workspace.
+SonarLint will do its best to [synchronize with the most appropriate branch from the server](https://github.com/SonarSource/sonarlint-vscode/wiki/Branches-awareness).

 In connected mode with SonarCloud or any commercial edition of SonarQube, SonarLint receives notifications about Quality Gate changes and new issues.
 This feature can be toggled using the `disableNotifications` field in a server connection definition.